Baumslag–Solitar group: Linear representation

-It is worth noting that this will not, in general, be an isomorphism.
+This will not, in general, be an isomorphism.
 For instance if BS(m, n) is not residually finite (i.e. if it is not the case that |m| = 1, |n| = 1, or |m| = |n) it cannot be isomorphic to a finitely generated linear group, which is known to be residually finite by a theorem of Anatoly Maltsev.

+History

+The group BS(1, 2) first appeared in a 1951 paper of Graham Higman.
+It was for this reason that, according to Meier, "Baumslag [...] waged a vigorous, sustained, and ultimately doomed campaign against referring to BS(1, 2) as a Baumslag–Solitar group."